tfgg/yournextmep/_candidates/eu2014/bnp/danny-cooke.md

 person: danny-cooke
 region: yorkshire-and-the-humber
 party: bnp
-title: Yorkshire and the Humber - British National Party - Danny Cooke
+title: Danny Cooke is running for MEP in Yorkshire and the Humber for the British National Party
 incumbent: false
 ---